prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 {#label_fig:algorithm_details} Demonstrating how FEATHER works. **(A,B)** The approach and retract forces versus time, with spline fits overlaid. **(C,D)** The approach and retract $r_t$ versus time, with $\Sigma_t$ overlaid, demonstrating the signal-to-noise benefit of using $\Sigma_t$. **(E,F)** The approach and retract $\Sigma_t$, with the estimates of $\epsilon$ and $\sigma$ from the approach overlaid. **(G)** The probability of no event at each time has a sharp minima near the expected event location.
 For all subplots, the retract changes color at the location of a tagged event.
 ---------------------------------------------------

-FEATHER improves on previous methods by using information present in the approach of the probe to the surface-bound molecules (Figure S{#ref_fig:algorithm_details}).
-The algorithm is based on a probabilistic model of a signal lacking any events, called the *no-event model*, described in Section S{#ref_sec:DesignDetails}.
+FEATHER improves on previous methods by using information present in the approach of the probe to the surface-bound molecules ({#ref_fig:algorithm_details}).
+The algorithm is based on a probabilistic model of a signal lacking any events, called the *no-event model*, described in {#ref_sec:DesignDetails}.
 The algorithm has the following basic steps:

-1. Estimate the no-event parameters (see Figure S{#ref_fig:algorithm_details}) from the approach curve.
+1. Estimate the no-event parameters (see {#ref_fig:algorithm_details}) from the approach curve.
 2. Fit the no-event model to the retract curve.
 3. Calculate the upper bound on the probability of each retract point given the model.
 4. Iteratively update the probability to remove false positives.
 5. Report contiguous regions with probabilities lower than a user-specific threshold as events.

 FEATHER uses a probabilistic model for the portion of the force-extension curve where force is applied to the molecule of interest, referred to as the 'retract', based on the portion of the force-extension curve when the probe is not in contact with the molecule, referred to as the 'approach'.
 The algorithm fits and subtracts a smoothing spline from the approach, yielding an expected mean and variance of the residual's standard deviation within a window of $\pm\tau$.
 Applying this procedure to the retract yields a residual mean standard deviation at each point in time.
-This residual is transformed into a probability using Chebyshev's inequality and the expected mean and variance from the approach (Equation S{#ref_eq:featherprobability}).
+This residual is transformed into a probability using Chebyshev's inequality and the expected mean and variance from the approach ({#ref_eq:featherprobability}).
 This probability at each point is iteratively updated to remove the effect of adhesions and other false positives.
-As shown in Figure {#ref_fig:flowchart}, the result is a probability at each time point which drops from one towards zero near events.
-A threshold probability is set by the user or optimized by a tuning routine (see Table S{#ref_tbl:Parameters} and Section S{#ref_sec:Tuning}).
+As shown in {#ref_fig:flowchart}, the result is a probability at each time point which drops from one towards zero near events.
+A threshold probability is set by the user or optimized by a tuning routine (see {#ref_tbl:Parameters} and {#ref_sec:Tuning}).

 Contiguous regions of time with probabilities below the threshold are considered a single event, and the rupture properties are determined within each region.
 In the region, let the first time the smoothing spline's derivative crosses its median within the region is defined as index 'i'.
-Then, the region leading up to index i was fit by a line, with the region length set to $\tau$ (see S{#ref_tbl:Parameters}).
+Then, the region leading up to index i was fit by a line, with the region length set to $\tau$ (see {#ref_tbl:Parameters}).
 The loading rate was assigned to the line's slope, and the rupture force was calculated by the value of the line where the data in the region was last above the loading rate line.

 ##Defining the no-event hypothesis